hdmf-dev/hdmf-zarr/docs/source/integrating_data_stores.rst

 * ``MixinTestZarrToZarr.WRITE_PATHS`` and ``MixinTestZarrToZarr.EXPORT_PATHS``

-Once we have added our new store as write/export targets to these mixins, all test cases defined in the module should be run with our new backend.
+Once we have added our new store as write/export targets to these mixins, all test cases defined in the module should be running with our new backend.